Tired of John Muir quotes? Let’s turn to these inspiring women on the outdoors instead.

 While trekking across the Trail of Tears, where 4,000 Native Americans lost their lives while being forced to abandon their homes, despite a U.S. treaty that guaranteed their land rights, Muir described the Cherokee homes he came upon as, “the uncouth transitionist …wigwams of savages.”

 So.
 John Muir did some great things for conservation.
-And there’s no denying, he gave us some stirring language to borrow when we’re speechless over nature’s beauty.
-But there are far less problematic figures out there who deserve to be acknowledged, for both their words and their actions regarding the outdoors.
+And there’s no denying, he penned stirring language which we can borrow when we’re speechless over nature’s beauty.
+But there are less problematic figures out there who deserve to be acknowledged, for both their words and their actions regarding the outdoors.

 When we started searching for alternative quotes about nature and the great outdoors, we noticed something that shouldn’t be surprising, as the environmentalist movement John Muir was a part of was very much a boys club — very few of the quotes passed around are from inspiring women.